 Keep memories alive.

 - Find ways to celebrate a loved one’s life and important place in the family.
-For instance, continue to celebrate a love one’s birthday, eat his favorite meal, or listen to his favorite song together.
+For instance, continue to celebrate their birthday, eat their favorite meal, or listen to their favorite song together.

 Establish a “new normal.”